By Skyler Lee

 - When a doctor examines a patient via telecommunication at home.
 E.g. phone or conference call

 - When a patient visits a clinic and has a conference call with a doctor who then opens a locked cabinet remotely and gives instructions to the other clinic workers to prescribe the drugs

-While telemedicine is still rare, with only 15% of all doctors utilizing it for patient interactions, pro-abortion advocates claim it is crucial in order for women in rural areas to acquire abortion pills.
+While telemedicine is still rare, with only 15% of all doctors utilizing it for patient interactions, pro-choice advocates claim it is crucial in order for women in rural areas to acquire abortion pills.

 “This was a preemptive ban that was put in place in 2012 and 19 other states have telemedicine bans for abortion,” Genevieve Marnon, legislative director for Michigan Right to Life, said during a Senate Health Policy committee meeting leading to a 25-12 vote.
 “These two drugs have a safety profile that needs extra precautions because of the severe side effects.”

 The same proponents of increased access to abortion should understand the risk patients would be at if telemedicine for this procedure were allowed.
 Thankfully, even if they do not understand, pro-life legislators have officially voted to make the ban permanent, protecting women and babies in the state of Michigan.